-In time, they’d grow to become the “world’s greatest rock ‘n’ roll band,” but on June 6, 1964, the Rolling Stones weren’t even good enough to outperform a troupe of trained monkeys — at least not according to the crowd in attendance at their show in San Antonio, Texas.
+In time, the Rolling Stones would grow to become the "world's greatest rock 'n' roll band," but on June 6, 1964, they weren't even good enough to outperform a troupe of trained monkeys -- at least not according to the crowd in attendance at their show in San Antonio.

 Unsurprisingly, given the region and the times, culture shock was part of the problem.
 Hutton's report observed that the band were "treated like freaks" in Texas, shouted at to get haircuts, and even mistaken for women.
 Wrote Hutton, "One man was heard to say, 'Shucks, I thought they were girls wearing one-piece bathing suits.'"

 Wyman wrote about a similar incident in Stone Alone, ruefully recalling that the day after their disastrous San Antonio appearance, "while we were sunbathing around the hotel pool in a temperature of 95 degrees, a young waiter who was serving us drinks said that a guest had complained to the hotel that girls were at the pool, swimming and sunbathing topless -- that was us!"